Azure/bicep-registry-modules/avm/res/service-bus/namespace/topic/subscription/README.md

 ### Parameter: `autoDeleteOnIdle`

-ISO 8601 timespan idle interval after which the syubscription is automatically deleted.
+ISO 8601 timespan idle interval after which the subscription is automatically deleted.
 The minimum duration is 5 minutes.

 - Required: No
 - Type: string